Equalized Time Reversal Beamforming for Indoor Wireless Communications

-Thus, the expressions for the probability of bit error in BPSK and QPSK \cite{proakis2008} using ETR are, respectively,
+Thus, a lower bound on the probability of bit error in BPSK and QPSK \cite{proakis2008} using ETR are, respectively,

 where $P_{eq}$ is the received signal power in (\ref{eq_zfreceived}).
-Similar expressions for other modulations can be found in \cite{proakis2008}.} In this section, we derive the expressions for the power of each of those components in terms of the channel PDP, which are necessary for the performance characterization of TR and ETR. {These expressions have not been compared previously across different channel models, so they constitute one of the contributions of this paper.
-We also study the influence of the equalizer's length over its ISI suppression capability.} In addition, we define parameters to measure the TR space-time focusing performance, and then present closed-form approximations for them using the indoor channel models introduced above.
+Similar expressions for other modulations can be found in \cite{proakis2008}.} In this section, we derive the expressions for the power of each of those components in terms of the channel PDP, which are necessary for the performance characterization of TR and ETR.
+These expressions have not been compared previously across different channel models, so they constitute one of the contributions of this paper.
+We also study the influence of the equalizer's length over its ISI suppression capability.
+In addition, we define parameters to measure the TR space-time focusing performance, and then present closed-form approximations for them using the indoor channel models introduced above.